 Using our iTunes metaphor, a user can add a home video (Custom Product) to their library (Retailer Catalog).
 A home video would not exist in the iTunes Store (Product Library), and once added the home video would only exist in the user’s own library - you would not want everyone seeing your home videos!

-Products are funneled into the Product Library through a number of different channels.
+Products are funnelled into the Product Library through a number of different channels.

 For the Wireless industry, iQmetrix Curators create accurate, up-to-date, rich product information available for retailers to consume.

-For other industries, Retailers can create Products in Product Library.
+For other industries, Retailers can create Products in the Product Library.

 For more information about Product Structure see Product Structure.